 In 2010, I did a Masters in Military History at the University of Buckingham.
 The thesis (which got a distinction) was called ‘Attacking the giant’s jugular instead of his toe – Anglo-Swedish negotiations in the Crimean War’.
 In November 2018, I published the thesis, now under the rather easier name ‘King Oscar’s Gamble – Sweden’s Secret Plan to Attack Russia in 1865’.

-The book details the negotiations between the western powers France and the United Kingdom on the one hand and Oscar I, King of Sweden & Norway on the other.
+The book details the negotiations between the western powers France and the United Kingdom on the one hand and Oscar I, King of Sweden & Norway on the other during the Crimean War.
 Historians who study the Crimean War have debated whether the King wanted to join the war, but thought that he could extract a high price due to a strong bargaining position; or whether he didn’t want to join the war and therefore set his price too high to be met.
 I show conclusive proof about the King’s intentions.